 Executive Director Email

-Development Coordinator, since 2014 Email
+Development Coordinator Email

-Agriculture and Nursery Coordinator, since 2016.
-Email
+Agriculture and Nursery Coordinator Email

-Cedana is a herbalist who grows or wildcrafts the plants for the formulas she creates for her apothecary.
-Cedana is also a Registered Holistic Nutritionist who appreciates a delicious whole foods meal.
+You can find Cedana with her hands in the soil at the Native Plant Nursery and the Millard Learning Centre’s Forest Garden.
+Cedana is in her element when saving seeds and nurturing plants through each stage of development in the cycle of plant life.
+Cedana is an herbalist who grows or wildcrafts the plants for the formulas she creates for her apothecary.
+Cedana is also a Registered Holistic Nutritionist who appreciates a delicious, locally grown, whole foods meal.
 She is a passionate preserver and loves to incorporate wild foods into all kinds of tasty creations from baking to bubbly brews to fermented concoctions.

-Education Coordinator.
-Email
+Education Coordinator Email

 Environmental Educator Email